Dubuque City Council members to again consider closed session to evaluate top employee

 Four council members attempted to enter closed session Monday night.
 However, the decision required support from five of seven council members, leaving the move short one vote.

-City Council members have declined to reveal what would be discussed during the closed session.
-However, they have historically met each summer to evaluate the performance of the three city officials they appoint — the city manager, city clerk and city attorney.
+City Council members meet each summer to evaluate the performance of the three city officials they appoint — the city manager, city clerk and city attorney.